-The more evidence you have to prove your pain and emotional distress, the higher the adjuster's offer will be.
-Your ability to persuade the adjuster of the severity and duration of your pain and suffering can also play a role.
-Guided by experience, computer input, your evidence, and your persuasive abilities, the adjuster will come up with an amount he feels is justified for your pain and suffering.
+The more evidence you have to prove your level of pain and emotional distress, the higher the adjuster's offer will be.
+Your ability to persuade him of the severity and duration of your pain and suffering can also play a role.
+Guided by experience, computer input, evidence, and your persuasive abilities, the adjuster will come up with an amount he feels is justified.

-The reference point traditionally used by attorneys and adjusters has been the 1-5x "multiple" system.
-In this system, one equals the lowest amount of pain and suffering and five (or more) represents the highest amount.
+A basic method used by some attorneys and adjusters is the 1-5x multiple system.
+In this system, the number one equals the lowest amount of pain and suffering, and five (or more) represents the highest amount.
 To arrive at a multiple he believes is fair, the adjuster will take into account several factors.

 Example: Facial Scar

-A teenage girl suffered facial lacerations when she slipped and fell in a grocery store.
+Jane is a teenage girl who suffered a facial laceration when she slipped and fell in a grocery store.
 Her only physical injuries were to her face.
-She required 10 stitches and some antibiotics.
-The total of her specials was only $600, which represented the cost of the emergency room visit and her medicine.
+She required 12 stitches and some antibiotics.
+The total amount of her special damages was only $700, which represented the cost of the emergency room visit and her medicine.

-Understanding the system and basis for calculating pain and suffering will help you arrive at a fair amount for your settlement demand.
-If your specials are $3,000 and the adjuster offers you a total of $6,000, you'll know that he assigned a multiple of two to your pain and suffering.
+Understanding the system for calculating pain and suffering will help you arrive at a fair amount for your settlement demand.
+If your specials are $3,000 and the adjuster offers you a total of $6,000, you'll know he assigned a multiple of 2 for your pain and suffering.

-If you feel your evidence is strong enough, you can counter with a demand for $9,000 (a multiple of three).
-Compromising your claim at a multiple of two and a half would leave you with $7,500.
-This kind of back-and-forth and compromise is how most settlement negotiations play out.
+If you feel your evidence is strong enough, you can counter with a demand for $9,000.
+Compromising your claim in the middle would leave you with $7,500.
+This kind of back-and-forth negotiation and compromise is how most settlement negotiations play out.

 Complete this short form and find out how much your injuries are worth.
 Your case will be reviewed for free, with no obligation.